Spiders in Kansas City

 Kansas City Exterminators | Brown Recluse Spider Control Brown Recluse in Kansas City

-The brown recluse roams at night seeking its prey.
+The brown recluse spiders in Kansas City roam at night, seeking their prey.
 During the day, it hides in dark niches and corners, where it may spin a poorly organized, irregular web.
-Eggs are deposited in 1/2 inch long off-white silken egg sacs, often appearing flattened beneath and convex above.
 It is shy and will try to run from a threatening situation but will bite if cornered.
+Eggs are deposited in 1/2-inch long off-white silken egg sacs, often appearing flattened beneath and convex above.

-People are sometimes bitten while they are asleep because they roll onto a brown recluse spider while it is hunting in the bed.
-More often the victim is bitten while putting on a shoe or piece of clothing which a spider has selected for its daytime hiding place.
+Meanwhile, people are bitten while asleep because they roll onto a brown recluse spider while it is hunting in the bed.
+The victim is often bitten while putting on a shoe or piece of clothing that a spider has selected for its daytime hiding place.

-Cellar spiders live only in the safety of human homes: attics, cellars, garages and messy rooms where they can hang upside down in webs.
-Cellar spiders have gray-brown bodies that are about half an inch long.
-They have very long, skinny legs.
+Cellar spiders in Kansas City live only in the safety of human homes: attics, cellars, garages, and messy rooms where they can hang upside down in webs.
+Additionally, they have gray-brown bodies about half an inch long.
+And they have very long, skinny legs.
 Many times, cellar spiders are confused with Daddy Longlegs.
 Daddy Longlegs are usually not seen in Southern California.
-Daddy Longlegs are really not spiders.
-Their bodies are oval shaped.
-A true spider’s body has two parts.
+Daddy Longlegs are not spiders.
+Their bodies are oval-shaped.
+An actual spider’s body has two parts.

-Cellar spiders do not hurt people, but like all spiders, they are predators and carnivores.
-They will eat almost any kind of insect or bug.
-They will eat moths, mosquitoes, flies, or beetles that accidentally walk into the spider’s web.
+Moreover, cellar spiders do not hurt people; like all other spiders, they are predators and carnivores.
+Nevertheless, they will eat almost any kind of insect or bug.
+They will eat moths, mosquitoes, flies, or beetles that accidentally enter the spider’s web.
 The cellar spider will wrap an insect in a lot of spider silk and suck the bug dry.
-When the spider is finished, it will cut the insects loose, letting them fall to the ground making a pile of dead, dry, bug bodies.
+When the spider is finished, it will cut the insects loose, letting them fall to the ground and making a pile of dead, dry bug bodies.

-Cellars spiders are good at finding secret places to live in.
+Cellar spiders in Kansas City are good at finding secret places to live.
 These spiders are not like most spiders who like to live alone.
-The cellar spider likes to live close to its mate.
-Male and female will often live next door to each other.
+The cellar spider wants to live close to its mate.
+Males and females will often live next door to each other.
 The female will wrap her eggs in a see-through sack that she keeps in her mouth for safety.
 The babies will hatch after several weeks.

-Enemies of the cellar spider are birds, wasps and people.
+Enemies of the cellar spider are birds, wasps, and people.
 Cellar spiders like to spin spider silk.
 The spider’s legs are so thin that people can hardly tell the difference between the legs and the web.
-Cellar spiders will twist their bodies back and forth so fast that their bodies become blurred.
+Cellar spiders twist their bodies back and forth so fast that they become blurred.
 This makes them hard to see.
-If they accidentally fall from the web, they run in a wobbly fashion, like a drunk, so that they cannot be seen easily.
+Additionally, If they accidentally fall from the web, they run wobbly, like a drunk, so they cannot be seen easily.

-Female wolf spiders are large, up to 1/2 inch long, hairy, running spiders, often confused with tarantulas.
-Their bodies are covered with shades of brown, black, gray, white, yellow, orange or green.
+Female wolf spiders in Kansas City are large, up to 1/2 inch long, hairy, running spiders, often confused with tarantulas.
+Their bodies are covered with brown, black, gray, white, yellow, orange, or green.
 Many have a stripe or pattern the length of the first, and sometimes the second, body segment.
-Most are dark brown, large and run rapidly after prey.
+Most are dark brown, large, and run rapidly after prey.

-They are nocturnal, occur outdoors but may wander indoors, especially cellars and basements, in late summer and fall when cooler temperatures prevail.
-These hunting spiders, which do not construct webs, carry the large, globular egg sac attached to spinnerets under the abdomen.
+They are nocturnal and occur outdoors but may wander indoors, especially in cellars and basements, in late summer and fall when cooler temperatures prevail.
+These hunting spiders, which do not construct webs, carry the large, rounded egg sac attached to spinnerets under the abdomen.

-Upon hatching, the spiderlings climb onto their mother’s back and ride there several days before dispersing.
-They do not establish themselves indoors and are not aggressive, but may bite if handled
+Upon hatching, the spiderlings climb onto their mother’s back and ride there for several days before dispersing.
+They do not establish themselves indoors and are not aggressive but may bite if handled.